-- Add 1 tbsp cumin seeds and 1 tbsp vegetable oil and mix well.
+- Add 1 tablespoon cumin seeds and 1 tablespoon vegetable oil and mix well.
 Cook for 30-45 minutes until soft.
 The cooking time will vary depending on the size of your vegetables.
 Stir every 15 minutes to avoid them sticking.

 To make the curry sauce

-- While the vegetables are roasting, heat 1 tbsp vegetable oil in a large saucepan over a medium heat.
+- While the vegetables are roasting, heat 1 tablespoon vegetable oil in a large saucepan over a medium heat.

-- Once hot add 1 tsp cumin seeds and fry for a minute until just turning brown.
+- Once hot add 1 teaspoon cumin seeds and fry for a minute until just turning brown.

 - Add a chopped red onion and fry until soft.
-Add 2 cloves of chopped garlic and 1 tbsp chopped ginger.
+Add 2 cloves of chopped garlic and 1 tablespoon chopped ginger.
 Fry for a further minute.

-- Add 1 tsp chilli powder (or less if you prefer), 1/2 tsp turmeric and 1 tbsp tomato purée.
+- Add 1 teaspoon chilli powder (or less if you prefer), ½ teaspoon turmeric and 1 tablespoon tomato purée.
 Stir well and cook for one minute.

 - Add your tin of chopped tomatoes and stir well.
 Reduce the heat to low and leave to simmer until the vegetables are almost done.

-Just before the vegetables are ready add 1 tbsp garam masala and 100g frozen peas.
+- Just before the vegetables are ready add 1 tablespoon garam masala and 100g frozen peas.
 Stir well.
 If the sauce is very thick you may wish to add a dash of water at this stage too.